heldr/headr/README.md

 # headr
 Adds header / banner info to a file.
-Requires node.js 4+.
+Nice to use as npm script :)

 ## CLIENT
 `npm install -g headr` (it may require Root privileges)